nerdschoolbergen/shellscripting/exercises/exercise-3.md

 :pencil2: Change the current directory to the home directory using `cd ~`. (`~` is an alias of the path to the current user´s home directory)

-:pencil2: Create a new empty file in the home directory called `.bashrc`.
+:pencil2: Check to see if you have a file called `.bashrc` in your home directory.
+Create a new empty file in the home directory called `.bashrc` if it does not already exist.

 :exclamation: Notice that if you list the contents of the home directory the `.bashrc` file is hidden.
 This is because of the `.` prefix in the filename, which tells the OS to hide the file.
 To list hidden files using `ls` you can use the `-a` parameter.